Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 Availability: How flexible are the editors?

-Next, if you’re outsourcing your video editing long-term, you’ll want your editor’s availability to fit into your content creation schedule.
+Next, if you’re outsourcing your video editing long-term, you’ll want your editor’s availability to match your content creation schedule.

-Freelancers’ availability is limited because they can handle only so many jobs at the same time.
+Freelancer have limited availability because they can handle only so many jobs at the same time.
 They’ll also take days off, or even get sick.
 A different time zone can make scheduling difficult, too – although this could be handy if you need work done overnight.

 One way of making sure a freelance video editor stays available for your projects, though, is to pay them a retainer.